-Cereal rye (Secale cereale) has several strengths as a cover crop option.
+Cereal rye has several strengths as a cover crop option.
 It’s relatively inexpensive and easy to kill.
 Rye improves soil structure, builds organic matter and helps protect against water and wind erosion.
-It can suppress weeds as discussed here.
-It’s also very winter hardy and often the only cover crop option to seed after grain corn or soybeans.
+It also competes with weeds, as Mike Cowbrough has written here (see Figure 1).
 However, in most cases, rye doesn’t put on much growth until the month of May.

 Spring termination decisions

 Delaying termination up until soybean planting provides an opportunity to enhance rye’s benefits by giving it more time to grow in the spring.
 The question is, does planting soybeans “green” into rye negatively impact yield?
 This was the motivation for a series of on-farm trials with Brant County Soil and Crop Improvement Association, in which soybeans grown after early-terminated rye were compared to those “planted green” into rye.

 Four on-farm trials were conducted in 2017 and 2018 (Table 1).
 Sites had between 2 to 4 field-length replicates of each treatment (early vs. late rye termination).
 One site outside the county, Lambton 2018, was added to the study.